rjalim/java-QA-playground/README.md

-﻿# Java Fundamentals for Automation Testers
+# ☕ Java QA Playground – From Basics to OOP for Test Automation 🧪

-Welcome to the **Java Fundamentals** repository! 🎉
+Welcome to the **Java QA Playground** repository!

 This repository is designed for **automation testers** who want to build a strong foundation in **Java** while preparing to work with **Selenium** for web automation.
 Whether you're a beginner or looking to refresh your knowledge, this repository covers essential Java concepts tailored to the needs of automation testers.